-In the field of drama, students may enjoy not only University plays but also the productions of the Playhouse, an excellent amateur organization, in whose plays members of the University community sometimes participate.
+In the field of drama, students may enjoy not only University plays but also the productions of the Playhouse, an excellent amateur organization, in whose plays members of the

+University community sometimes participate.

-The Youngstown chapter of Composers, Authors, and Artists of America is open to all music, art, drama, and literature students who can qualify as creative writers or patrons.
-Creative talent also finds opportunity on the air, with University programs broadcast from two television and three radio stations in the city.
+The Youngstown chapter of Composers, Authors, and Artists of America is open to all music, art, drama, and literature students who can qualify as creative writers or patrons Creative talent also finds opportunity on the air, with University programs broadcast from two television and three radio stations in the city.
 Three radio stations in nearby communities also invite students to participate in their programs.

-Student art work is exhibited throughout the year in the University library, with exhibits changing bimonthly, thus enabling all interested students to participate.
+Student art work is exhibited throughout the year in the University library, with exhibits changing bimonthly, thu enabling all interested students to participate.

-Immediately adjacent to the University is the Butler Institute of American Art, a building of great architectural beauty, which contains valuable permanent collections of paintings and other art treasures and has frequent temporary exhibits of high importance.
+Immediately adjacent to the University is the Butler Institute of American Art, a building of great architectural beauty which contains valuable permanent collections of paintings and other art treasures and has frequent temporary exhibits of high importance.

-Another civic building not far from the campus is Stambaugh Auditorium, which houses one of the great organs of the country and provides ample facilities for lectures, dances, musical programs, and other functions, including the University commencement exercises.
-The main hall, noted for its acoustic excellence, seats 2,600 people.
-Many visiting artists have expressed their appreciation of this beautiful auditorium.
+Another civic building of rare beauty is Stambaugh Audi torium, which houses one of the great organs of the country an provides ample facilities for lectures, dances, musical programs and other functions, including the University commencement exercises.
+The main hall, noted for its acoustic excellence, seat 2,600 people.
+Many great visiting artists have expressed the appreciation of this beautiful auditorium.